paachary/automating-aws-cloudformation-deployment/README.md

           1. Login into the AWS Console

           2. Create a KeyPair in the EC2 (Elastic Compute) UI with the name "keypair".
-             Store the private part of the key-pair safely on your local machine.
+             Store the private portion of the key-pair safely on your local machine.